Skip to main content

 • Subtitle language selection

-• Specifying the maximum number of reply pages for each comment (approx. 10 replies on the first page, approx. 50 on subsequent ones)
+• Specifying the maximum number of reply pages for each comment (approximately 10 replies on the first page, about 50 on subsequent ones)

 • Shorts support